swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 This way, if a new case is added to the `Food` enumeration, it will automatically be tested by this test function.

-## Parameterizing over a range of integers
+## Parameterize over a range of integers

 It is possible to parameterize a test function over a closed range of integers: